 The Acqua Alta is the phenomenon by which Venice is flooded temporarily various times a year when the Adriatic Sea tide rises.
 This event is only called Acqua Alta when the sea level rises over 90 cm.

 The Acqua Alta phenomenon existed from before the Middle Ages.
 The first records of this force majeure dates back to the sixth century.
-By the end of the nineteenth century, the high waters are documented as to be studied.
+By the end of the nineteenth century, the high waters are documented as a phenomenon to be studied.

-If you analyse the maximal levels year to year, you can see that the tide rises nearly one hundred times a year, and increases every year.
+If you analyse the maximum levels year to year, you can see that the tide rises nearly one hundred times a year, and increases every year.
 The phenomenon especially happens in winter and spring.

-The most important flood took place in 1966 when the level of water increased 194 cm.
+The most important flood took place in 1966 when the level of water increased to 194 cm.
 In December 2008, the flood reached 154 cm.